-It is the responsibility of the designated safeguarding lead to ensure our school is represented at, and that a report is submitted to, any statutory meeting called for children on the school roll or previously known to them.
+We work with other relevant agencies, including where a child on roll (or previously known to us) has a Child in Need, Child Protection or Care Plan.
+Where this is the case, it is the responsibility of the designated safeguarding lead to ensure our school is represented at, and that a report is submitted to, any statutory meeting called.
 Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
 The member of staff attending the meeting will be fully briefed on any issues or concerns the school has and be prepared to contribute to the discussions.

-If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will ensure the child is monitored regarding their school attendance, emotional well-being, academic progress, welfare and presentation.
-If the school is part of the core group, the designated safeguarding lead will ensure the school is represented, provides appropriate information and contributes to the plan at these meetings.
-Any concerns about the Child Protection plan and / or the child's welfare will be discussed and recorded at the core group meeting, unless to do so would place the child at further risk of significant harm.
-In this case the designated safeguarding lead will inform the child's key worker immediately and then record that they have done so and the actions agreed.
+If a child is subject to a Care, Child Protection or a Child in Need plan, the designated safeguarding lead will have oversight of their school attendance, emotional well-being, academic progress, welfare and presentation.
+Where the school is part of the core group, the designated safeguarding lead will ensure we are represented, provide appropriate information and contribute to the plan at these meetings.
+We will report on the child's progress in school, and any concerns about them will be shared at the meeting, unless to do so would place them at risk of harm.
+In this case the designated safeguarding lead would speak with the child's key-worker outside of the meeting, and as soon as there is a concern and then record that they have done so and the actions agreed.

-13. Allegations about members of the workforce
+13. Allegations About Members of the Workforce

-All staff members are made aware of the boundaries of appropriate behaviour and conduct.
+We ensure all staff members are made aware of the boundaries of appropriate behaviour and conduct.
 These matters form part of staff induction and are outlined in the Staff Code of Conduct (in our staff handbook).
+All staff are regularly reminded of this through frequent safeguarding updates and training, and are also informed about our Whistleblowing Policy.

 Our school works in accordance with statutory guidance and the SET procedures (ESCB, 2022) in respect of allegations against an adult working with children (in a paid or voluntary capacity).

 The school has processes in place for reporting any concerns about a member of staff (or any adult working with children).
-Any concerns about the conduct of a member of staff must be referred to the Headteacher (or the Deputy Headteacher in their absence), as they have responsibility for managing employment issues.
+Any concerns about the conduct of a member of staff must be referred to the Headteacher (or the Deputy Headteacher in their absence from work, if working off the premises the Headteacher is still considered available for work), as they have responsibility for managing employment issues.
 Where the allegation concerns an agency member of staff or a Specialist delivering a service within the school, the Headteacher (or Deputy) will liaise with the agency/Specialist provider, while following due process.